greenplum-db/gpdb/gpdb-doc/markdown/analytics/pl_container_using.html.md

 -   `OUT` parameters are not supported.
 -   The Python `dict` type cannot be returned from a PL/Python UDF.
 When returning the Python `dict` type from a UDF, you can convert the `dict` type to a Greenplum Database user-defined data type \(UDT\).

-### <a id="using_functions"></a>Using PL/Container functions
+## <a id="using_functions"></a>Developing PL/Container functions

+When you enable PL/Container in a database of a Greenplum Database system, the language `plcontainer` is registered in that database.
+Specify `plcontainer` as a language in a UDF definition to create and run user-defined functions in the procedural languages supported by the PL/Container Docker images.

-A UDF definition that uses PL/Container must have the these items.
+A UDF definition that uses PL/Container must have these items.

 -   The first line of the UDF must be `# container: ID`
 -   The `LANGUAGE` attribute must be `plcontainer`

 The ID is the name that PL/Container uses to identify a Docker image.
 When Greenplum Database runs a UDF on a host, the Docker image on the host is used to start a Docker container that runs the UDF.
 In the XML configuration file `plcontainer_configuration.xml`, there is a `runtime` XML element that contains a corresponding `id` XML element that specifies the Docker container startup information.
-See [../utility\_guide/ref/plcontainer-configuration.md\#](../utility_guide/ref/plcontainer-configuration.html) for information about how PL/Container maps the ID to a Docker image.
+See [plcontainer Configuration File](../utility_guide/ref/plcontainer-configuration.html) for information about how PL/Container maps the ID to a Docker image.

 The PL/Container configuration file is read only on the first invocation of a PL/Container function in each Greenplum Database session that runs PL/Container functions.
 You can force the configuration file to be re-read by performing a `SELECT` command on the view `plcontainer_refresh_config` during the session.
 For example, this `SELECT` command forces the configuration file to be read.